| Texas

 information on the I-35 corridor between San Antonio and Austin is

-available as part my San
+available as part of my San

 Antonio roads pages.)